Chiu4036/lenovo-ideapad-5-pro-hackintosh/README.md

 3.need to work

-gpu--casues lag and irrespondence in the transition animation of minimized windows
+gpu--casues lag and irrespondence in the transition animation of minimizing windows

 bluetooth--driver is successfully loaded but won't work